CyrilCermak/modular_architecture_on_ios/README.md

 Architecture-wise, the application framework can be used as the software foundation for a company.
-Different products can now be easily created with the pre-built foundation which encapsulates the entire company's knowledge in software development.
+Different products can now be easily created with the pre-built foundation which encapsulates the entire company’s knowledge in software development.
 Needless to say, from the engineering point of view, this is a big win for the whole company.
 With the application framework in hand, software engineers can provide much more